Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Unhelpful code completions and Low-return prompts

 \subsection{Low-return Prompts}

-We call the prompts leading to profitless code completions as low-return prompts.
-If there is a way to recognize these low-return prompts in advance and preclude them before igniting LCMs for the inference, the huge waste coming along with profitless completions can be avoided.
-The recognizer must be effective in distinguishing such low-return prompts and work in a cost-friendly manner.
+The prompts that lead to unhelpful code completions are called low-return prompts in this paper.
+If there is a way to recognize these low-return prompts in advance and preclude them before igniting LCMs for inference, the drawbacks coming along with unhelpful completions can be avoided.
+The recognizer must effectively distinguish such low-return prompts and work in a cost-friendly manner.
 Its feasibility highly depends on whether such low-return prompts share some recognizable characteristics in common, such that they could be captured with either rule-based or learning-based algorithms.

 To this end, we conduct a small-scale empirical study and attempt to extract patterns of low-return prompts, if any, through manual inspection.
-A desired dataset is the production data of the unaccepted completions as studied in~\cite{Ziegler2022ProductivityAO}, but it is not publicly accessible.
-As an alternative, we crafted a group of prompts in pair with their corresponding \zhensu{expected} code completions by randomly cutting code snippets into two parts, where the prefix works as the prompt and the suffix is the expected completion. \zhensu{The code snippets are randomly sampled from a Java code dataset.} Finally, we obtained 383 \zhensu{prompt-and-expectation} pairs. \zhensu{The prompts are fed into a commercial code completion application, Copilot, to get the completion recommendations.} \zhensu{Note that Copilot automatically triggers a completion request when the coding suspends for a while, so that every prompt used here can trigger a completion in real world.}
+The desired subjects are the production data of the unaccepted completions as studied in~\cite{Ziegler2022ProductivityAO}, but they are not publicly accessible.
+As an alternative, we crafted a group of prompts in pair with their corresponding ground truth code completions by cutting code snippets into two parts at random positions, where the prefix works as the prompt and the suffix is the expected completion.
+The code snippets are randomly sampled from a Java code dataset, COFIC~\cite{Sun2022OnTI} and more details of this dataset are presented in \Cref{sec:setup}. \su{The sample size~\cite{Krejcie1970DeterminingSS} is statistically decided by:

+where $population$ is the size of the group (set to the size of the entire test dataset for adequate sampling), $p$ is the standard deviation of the population, $c$ is the confidence interval (margin of error), $z$ is the Z-Score determined by the confidence level.
+In this experiment, we choose to work with a 95\% confidence level (i.e., 1.96 Z-Score according to \cite{Krejcie1970DeterminingSS}), a standard deviation of 0.5 (0.5 is the maximum standard deviation, which is a safe choice given the exact figure unknown), and a confidence interval of 5\%.} Finally, we obtained 383 prompt-and-ground-truth pairs.
+The prompts are fed into a commercial code completion application, Github Copilot, to get the completion recommendations.
+Note that Github Copilot automatically triggers a completion request when the coding suspends for a while, so that every prompt obtains one completion (including the blank completion).